tyataessence/tyataessence.github.io/_posts/trending/2025-10-06-deep-dive-ChatGpt.md

 The **Transformer** is the real magic.
 It consists of **layers** that perform two key operations:

-* **Self-Attention:** Determines which words in a sentence are relevant to each other.
+- **Self-Attention:** Determines which words in a sentence are relevant to each other.
 For example: In “ChatGPT is cool.”, the model learns that “Chat” and “GPT” belong together, while “is” and “cool.” form another pair.
 This helps it understand that we’re describing ChatGPT as cool — not just listing random words.

 ```
-Each word is representated by 4-dimensional array.
+Each word is represented by 4-dimensional array.
 In real ChatGPT, it use high-dimensional vectors (often 1024 - 12,288 dimensions).
 attention_output = [
     [0.1855, 0.1825, 0.072, 0.3755],  # "Chat" (aware of "GPT")
     [0.1835, 0.2935, -0.006, 0.3205], # "GPT" (aware of "Chat")